infimalabs/space/A15/README.md

 hand-offs, and perhaps authority transfer between simulation domains.
-Level-of-Detail (LOD) systems (Luebke et al. 2002) utilizing multi-resolution *A15* grids (employing coarser quantization for distant or less critical zones) might also play a role in managing complexity at large scales.
+Level-of-Detail (LOD) systems (Luebke et al. 2002) utilizing multi-resolution *A15* grids (employing coarser quantization for distant or less critical zones, potentially via relative addressing) might also play a role in managing complexity at large scales.

+### Quantization Cost and Design Alignment

+A practical consideration is the computational cost of quantization—mapping arbitrary continuous coordinates to the nearest discrete *A15* identifier.
+While general-purpose nearest-neighbor searches in 3D can be computationally intensive, especially with complex cell boundaries (e.g., WPH), this cost is highly dependent on implementation strategy and application alignment.
+As noted (<a href="#subsec-scaling-framework" data-reference-type="ref+Label" data-reference="subsec-scaling-framework">2.1</a>), if an application’s coordinate system is deliberately aligned with a stable *A15* scale ($`\epsilon_\Delta = 0`$), quantization can potentially become a highly efficient process dominated by integer arithmetic (e.g., truncation or bit shifts), making performance manageable through informed design choices rather than being an inherent bottleneck.

 ### Encoding Efficiency for Irregular Volumes